clerically/VesteriaMediaBot/README.md

 hi this is mark speaking to you at 11:00 PM this was NOT fun to create but heyyyyyyyyyyyyyy it exists now so. yea.

+i will be updating this sporadically throughout 2022 or whenever I am bored, it's kind of a cool project but doesn't really serve a functional purpose (yet at least since the bot has 0 following at the moment)

 ## Features

 - Automatically likes and retweets posts with media (images, links?) on the #Vesteria tag